Tesco and multi-stakeholder initiatives for responsible sourcing

 The Seafood Ethics Action Alliance (SEAA) has been established by the seafood industry to provide a platform for joint work on human rights in the fishing sector, to share information on emerging issues, agree best practice solutions, and provide a forum for collective pre-competitive action.

-Sedex is the online filing cabinet for all our suppliers to store their ethical audits- which they can share with us and any other retailer that they may supply.
-This data gives us visibility of ethical trade issues and helps us to manage improvements.
-Tesco sit on a number of Sedex’s working groups to help shape the organisations’ activities.
+Sedex is an ethical trade member organisation, working with businesses to improve working conditions in global supply chains.
+Through the Sedex online platform we obtain visibility of our suppliers ethical audits.
+This data gives us visibility of ethical issues at a site level and helps us to ensure correction actions are implemented.
+Tesco also sits on a number of Sedex’s working groups to help shape the organisations’ activities.

-We have enabled all our UK-based suppliers (end to end in the supply chain) to attend a Stronger Together training session free of charge.
+Strong Together is a multi-stakeholder business-led initiative aiming to reduce modern slavery.
+Through our sponsorship of the initiative, we have enabled all our UK-based suppliers (end to end in the supply chain) to attend a Stronger Together ‘Tackling Modern Slavery’ training session free of charge.
 Approximately 50% of our primary site into Tesco UK are based in the UK and of these over 85% have attended this training.
 We also provide Stronger Together training for all relevant sourcing colleagues and to all relevant supply chain actors in South Africa.

 The ETI Tamil Nadu Programme